Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture: Discussion and Conclusion

 \section{Discussion and Conclusion}

-It should be said about a choice of a state of system considered.
-We do not identify the state as an ``initial" because there is only the state $C(\pi_{V1},\dots...,\pi_{VN})$, which describes all evolution of system and allows calculating the mean values of the quasi-Heisenberg operators.
-This state is not related to the notion of ``vacuum" since there is no field oscillators in the limit $\alpha\rightarrow -\infty$.
-In Ref. \cite{mizn} solution of the Wheeler-DeWitt equation for the Gowdy model is investigated.
-Although the another quantities were introduced in \cite{mizn} instead of logarithm of scale factor $\alpha$ and $B$-field, namely \bea T=B+\alpha,\nonumber\\ \lambda=6(B-\alpha) \eea the asymptotic of the Wheeler-DeWitt equation in the vicinity $T\rightarrow -\infty$ has the form containing only the momentums by analogy with Eq. (\ref{witt}) and admits solutions of the plane wave type.
-Asymptotic of the Wheeler-DeWitt equation in the vicinity $T\rightarrow \infty$ is of the oscillator type \cite{mizn}.
-Quasiclassical treatment of the Wheeler-DeWitt equation with regard to an evolution of universe allows an interpretation as a scattering problem \cite{mizn} i.e. transition of the packet of plane waves at $T\rightarrow -\infty$ to the number of gravitons (i.e exited oscillators) at $T\rightarrow \infty$.
-It should be noted that there were no the state at $T\rightarrow -\infty$ which give no gravitons at $T\rightarrow \infty$.
-The later work \cite{berger} about a quantization of the Gowdy model was in some sense a step back because it considered graviton creation from vacuum in a style of Refs. \cite{Par69,SexUrb69,ZelSta71,frol}.
-It was suggested \cite{berger} that at some time $T_0$ where the field oscillators already have formed there is no gravitons and later the gravitons appear from vacuum during an evolution.
-However, our opinion is that there is no physical background for the existence of such a time $T_0$ where the universe was empty.
+The choice of a considered system state needs an additional analysis.
+This state cannot be identified with ``initial" one.
+The reason is that only the state $C(\pi_{V1},\dots...,\pi_{VN})$ describing all evolution of system allows calculating the mean values of the quasi-Heisenberg operators at any moment of time.
+This state is not related to the notion of ``vacuum" since there is no field oscillators in the limit of $\alpha\rightarrow -\infty$.

+The solution of the Wheeler-DeWitt equation for the Gowdy model was investigated in Ref. \cite{mizn}.
+Although, another quantities were introduced in Ref. \cite{mizn}, instead of logarithm of scale factor $\alpha$ and $B$-field, namely \bea T=B+\alpha,\nonumber\\ \lambda=6(B-\alpha), \eea the asymptotic of the Wheeler-DeWitt equation in the vicinity of $T\rightarrow -\infty$ contains only the momentums by analogy with Eq. (\ref{witt}) and admits the solutions of a plane wave type.
+Asymptotic of the Wheeler-DeWitt equation in the vicinity of $T\rightarrow \infty$ is of an oscillator type \cite{mizn}.
+Quasiclassical treatment of the Wheeler-DeWitt equation with regard to an evolution of universe allows interpreting as a scattering problem \cite{mizn}.
+This means that a packet of plane waves at $T\rightarrow -\infty$ evolves to a number of gravitons at $T\rightarrow \infty$.
+It should be noted that there exists no the state without gravitons at $T\rightarrow \infty$.

-In our evolutionary picture, we have also the state describing evolution of universe as a packet of the ``plane waves".
-In a future this will give some gravitons under the vacuum.
-More exactly if one calculated the correlators $<\hat V(\eta,x)\hat V(\eta,x^\prime)>$ he will find that they are analogous to the correlators of the QFT corresponding to some gravitons under vacuum.
-There is no wave packet which gives a pure vacuum of universe in the future, i.e. appearance of matter is inevitable in this model but the matter is not created from vacuum, because at any time the universe is not empty.
+The later work \cite{berger} regarding the Gowdy model quantization seems a step back in some sense, because it considers the graviton creation from vacuum in a style of Refs. \cite{Par69,SexUrb69,ZelSta71,frol}.
+As was suggested in Ref. \cite{berger}, there are no gravitons at some time $T_0$ when the field oscillators exist already and the gravitons appear later from the vacuum during evolution.